devtron-labs/devtron/docs/setup/install/install-devtron.md

 #### For Devtron version v0.6.0 and higher

-Use username:`admin` and for password run command mentioned below.
+For username: use `admin`.
+For password, run the following command to get password:

 ```bash
 kubectl -n devtroncd get secret devtron-secret -o jsonpath='{.data.ADMIN_PASSWORD}' | base64 -d
 ```

 #### For Devtron version less than v0.6.0

-Use username:`admin` and for password run command mentioned below.
+Use username: use`admin`.
+For password, run the following command to get password:

 ```bash
 kubectl -n devtroncd get secret devtron-secret -o jsonpath='{.data.ACD_PASSWORD}' | base64 -d
 ```

 ### Cleaning Helm installer

-Please make sure that you do not have anything inside namespaces devtroncd, devtron-cd devtron-ci, and devtron-demo as the below steps will clean everything inside these namespaces
+Please make sure that you do not have anything inside namespaces devtroncd, devtron-cd devtron-ci, and devtron-demo as the below steps will clean everything inside these namespaces.

 ```
 helm uninstall devtron --namespace devtroncd